This post may contain affiliate links, please see our policy for details.

-This past weekend was the basement’s turn so I descended into the depths of the dungeon and spent time cleaning up and organizing the leftover paint from our kitchen renovation.
+This past weekend was the basement’s turn so I descended into the depths of the dungeon and spent time cleaning up and organizing the old, leftover paint from our kitchen remodel.

-The oj containers I used have a small opening so we used a water bottle with an even smaller opening as a funnel.
+The orange juice containers I used have a small opening so we used a water bottle with an even smaller opening as a funnel.

 I also filled up a small creamer container that will be stored under my kitchen sink, for quick touch ups.

 It helps keep air out and it also keeps the lid clean and dry so you won’t have a crusty, dried mess that prevents you from closing it tight.

-The only thing missing was a label.
-I just use painter’s tape and, along with the brand, color, formula (in case you need more of that color) and finish, I add the month and year it was stored.
+I made sure to include the brand, color, formula (in case you need more of that color) and finish, plus the month and year it was stored.